Wednesday, September 29, 2010

 A hot commodity knows that a resume and cover letter are marketing tools.
 They need to be designed to persuade a company to try us out in an interview.
 A hot commodity knows that these need to be written with powerful verbs, they need to be targeted to sell the gifts we bring to the company.
 They need to highlight how you the job hunter can help the company.

 Targeted resumes, each uniquely designed to fit perfectly with each company we are applying to.
 In general, they’ve taken time to study what makes a great resume.
+They also know what is expected on different kinds of resume.
+For example, an international companies requirements compared to a domestic company’s requirements.

+A hot commodity uses powerful words in their resume.
+They follow the art of advertising copywriting, and create a wonderful masterpiece.
 They also know the difference between a CV and a Resume.
 And they have one of each in case either is needed.

 A hot commodity knows the power of a network.
 They take action to develop and improve their networks.
 They take action to make new networks.
 They are always providing a service to their network.
 They are trying to establish themselves as a resource person.

 A hot commidty knows that a network is usually the key to fantastic jobs!
 Word of mouth is the best marketing tool in the world!
+A hot commodity uses the time they have wisely.
+They realize that finding a job is a fully time job.

 A hot commodity uses the hunting time to get busy doing things that can increase their value and marketability.
 IF they have yet to find work, they are busy exercising—so they can look great.
 They are busy taking classes to learn how to better speak English, or do certain things on a computer.
 They are volunteering.
 They are getting experience.
 They are busy doing things that can help build the stories of accomplishment and success they need to persuade an employer of their value.